stoe/meeting-1on1-action/.github/contributing.md

 1. [Fork][fork] and clone the repository
 1. Create a new branch: `git checkout -b my-branch-name`
 1. Make your change
+1. Run the `test-action.yml` workflow in your fork to validate the change.
+This action is controlled by a `workflow_dispatch` trigger, which means you can manually run it against your branch in the GitHub UI.
+You can find additional details on triggering [here](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow).
 1. Push to your fork and [submit a pull request][pr]
 1. Pat your self on the back and wait for your pull request to be reviewed and merged.